sam-the-tutor/celo-Tutorial/README.md

-# Make a Vault contract for beginners.
+# Make a Vault contract for beginners on the Celo blockchain.

-Have you ever wondered how people in real life are able to buy shares from a company they are interested in!
-Well, in this tutorial, we are going to create a vault smart contract Dapp on the celo blockchain that will enable users to buy and sell shares in our company.Without wasting time, lets begin.
+Have you ever wondered how people in real life are able to buy shares from a company they are interested in?
+Well, in this tutorial, we are going to create a vault smart contract dapp on the Celo blockchain that will enable users to buy and sell shares in our company.
+Without wasting time, let's begin.

 ## What you will learn in this tutorial.

 - Writing a smart contract.
 - Deploying a smart contract.
-- Interacting with the smart contract on the celo block chain.
+- Interacting with the smart contract on the Celo blockchain.
 - Front end development to interact with our smart contract.